2025 Opening Schedule & Status

 Peak Season Considerations:

-• Timed Entry Required: 9 AM - 2 PM daily (advance reservations recommended)
+• Timed Entry Required: 9 AM - 2 PM daily (May 23 - October 13, 2025)

 • Weather Monitoring: Afternoon thunderstorms common above treeline